jon-mil-92/DisplayHotKeys/README.md

 	* Select "Stretched" to stretch the image to the edges of the panel.

-	* Select "Centered" to center the image in the middle of the panel.
+	* Select "Centered" to center the image in the middle of the panel without scaling.

 3. Select a DPI scale percentage value in the "DPI Scale" drop-down box for the hot key slot.